TheHunterJPScripts/3rdPersonController/README.md

 # 3rdPersonController
 ![](https://i.gyazo.com/018f4cf6e934163599fdcc3132493e5e.png)
-Simple implementation of a basic 3rd person controller.
+Simple implementation of a 3rd person controller.
+Allow camera movement pivoting on the player, custom zoom in and zoom out.
+Also have top pand bottom part of thee player managed individualy.